spatialos/gdk-for-unity/docs/workflows/remote-profiling.md

   * [Deploying]({{urlRoot}}/modules/deployment-launcher/overview)
 ")%>

 The [Unity Profiler](https://docs.unity3d.com/Manual/Profiler.html) offers the ability to connect to an instance of your game running on a different machine.
-We can utilize this to profile a Unity worker running in a cloud deployment.
+You can utilize this to profile a Unity worker running in a cloud deployment.

 ## 1. Configure your workers

 The Unity Profiler connects to your worker via a host and port combination.
-The worker will only expose this port if it is built as a `Development Build`.
-We can configure this via the [build configuration]({{urlRoot}}/modules/build-system/build-config) asset.
+The worker will only expose this port, if you enable the `Development Build` option for this worker.
+You can configure this via the [build configuration]({{urlRoot}}/modules/build-system/build-config) asset.

 1. Find and open the instance of the [build configuration]({{urlRoot}}/modules/build-system/build-config) asset in the Unity Editor Inspector.
 2. Expand the section for the worker type that you want to profile.
 3. Expand the `Cloud Build Options` section within that worker type.
 4. Click on the `Linux` tab to configure the `Linux` build options.
-5. Make sure that the `Development` box is ticked.
+5. Ensure that the `Development` box is ticked.

 <%(#Expandable title="What should it look like when you're done?")%>